-Research shows that nearly one fifth of Australian employees had gone to work while drunk or tipsy and a similar number had taken a sickie because of drinking.
-How does New Zealand compare?
+Research shows that nearly one fifth of employees had gone to work while drunk or tipsy and a similar number had taken a sickie because of drinking.
+How do you deal with workers under the influence?

 A survey conducted by the Australian Drug Foundation found that nearly one in five employees had performed work duties while drunk or tipsy.